liddiard/google-sheet-s3/README.md

 ## Why?

+### Use case

-Use case: Displaying simple, structured, spreadsheet-like, publicly accessible data on a website (with possibly thousands of simultaneous visitors) that is easily updatable (possibly by multiple people at once) without the overhead and development time of writing, deploying, and maintaining a full-blown web application.
+"I want to displaying simple, structured, spreadsheet-like, publicly accessible data on a website (possibly with thousands of simultaneous visitors) that is easily updatable (possibly by multiple people at once) without the overhead and development time of writing, deploying, and maintaining a full-blown web application.

+### Examples

-Examples: staff directory list, restaurant menu items listing, sports team standings page, [live blog](https://github.com/liddiard/react-live-blog/).
+Staff directory list, restaurant menu items listing, sports team standings page, [live blog](https://github.com/liddiard/react-live-blog/).

 ## Why not [alternative]?